yagmurerdogan/Onboarding-Screen/README.md

 <h1 align="center"> Preview 👀 </h1>

 <h4 align="center">
-Onboarding screen only appears when the app is first opened.
-When we run the application two or more times, we can see directly home fragment after splash screen.
+Onboarding screen only appears when we open app for first time.
+After that, we can see directly home fragment after splash screen.
 </h4></br>

 <p align="center">